Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

 * Now click on 'Group Chat' and the chat will start to load.

 * This is how the chat displays after it's loaded.

+* Click the settings button.

+* Toggle dark mode on and you are all set!

 == Notes ==